Women in MBA corporate partnership

 If you are interested in a Women in MBA corporate partnership:

-- your employer must first agree to become a corporate partner with MGSM in order to support you by contributing between 15-50 per cent towards the cost of completing the MBA
+- your employer must first agree to become a corporate partner with MGSM in order to support you by contributing up to 50 per cent towards the cost of completing the MBA

 - your employer must also outline your leadership potential within the organisation and make a case for supporting you through the WiMBA corporate partnership